FEATURE | OCTOBER 26, 2020

 If that were to happen, I’d kick that prize all the way back to Stockholm.
 That stuff is not worth this.”

-Albergotti is currently on a six-month residency at the Amy Clampitt house near Lenox, Massachussetts.
+In Fall 2020, Albergotti spent a six-month residency at the Amy Clampitt house near Lenox, Massachussetts.
 The nomination-only Amy Clampitt Residency program fosters the study, promotion, and production of poetry by housing and supporting selected poets-in-residence.